 The following table shows some examples of how C types are modelled in Linux/x64 (all the examples provided here will assume these platform-dependent mappings):

-C type Layout Java type
+C type Layout Java type bool

-bool ValueLayout.JAVA_BOOLEAN boolean
+ValueLayout.JAVA_BOOLEAN

 char